 - Tibial veins.
-The anterior and posterior tibial veins and the fibular vein drain the leg; the posterior tibial veins becomes the popliteal vein at the knee and then the femoral vein in the thigh; the femoral vein becomes the external iliac vein as it enters the pelvis.
+The anterior and posterior tibial veins and the fibular vein drain the leg; the posterior tibial veins become the popliteal vein at the knee and then the femoral vein in the thigh; the femoral vein becomes the external iliac vein as it enters the pelvis.

 - Great saphenous veins.
 The great saphenous veins are the longest veins in the body; they begin at the dorsal venous arch in the foot and travel up the medial aspect of the leg to empty into the femoral vein in the thigh.